ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

      }
    }
 ~~~~~~~~~~~~~~~~~~~~~~~
-{: #token-request title="Example of C-to-AS POST /token request for an access token."}
+{: #token-request title="Example C-to-AS POST /token Request for an Access Token."}

 If C wants to update its access rights without changing an existing OSCORE Security Context, it MUST specify an EDHOC\_Information object in the "edhoc\_info" parameter of its POST request to the /token endpoint.
 The EDHOC\_Information object MUST include the "session\_id" field.
 This POST request MUST NOT include the "req_cnf" parameter.
 An example of such a request is shown in {{token-request-update}}.

-The identifier "session\_id" is assigned by AS as discussed in {{token-series}}, and identifies an ongoing token series associated with the pair (AUTH\_CRED\_C, AUTH\_CRED\_RS).
+The identifier "session\_id" is assigned by AS as discussed in {{token-series}} and identifies an ongoing token series associated with the pair (AUTH\_CRED\_C, AUTH\_CRED\_RS).
 That is, previous access tokens in that series were issued by AS to C, as bound to AUTH_CRED_C and intended for RS as identified by AUTH_CRED_RS.

 Note that the same "session\_id" value might identify multiple ongoing token series, e.g., if those are associated with the same client but different resource servers.
 In this case, AS can use the "session\_id" value together with other information such as the targeted audience (see {{Section 5.8.1 of RFC9200}}) and the authenticated identity of C, in order to determine the exact token series to which the new requested access token has to be added.